positlabs/spark-lut-patch/README.md

 View patch file [ColorLUT.arp](https://raw.githubusercontent.com/positlabs/spark-lut-patch/master/patches/ColorLUT.arp) (you can save this and import it into your project)

+[Download the PSD](./luts.psd) edit this file to create your own custom LUTs.

 ## NOTE

 Texture compression settings matter.
 If the output looks bad, try overriding the texture compression settings for the LUTs.